-Children’s Health Insurance Program (CHIP) is a joint federal/state program, administered by the states that provides health insurance for qualifying children.
+The Children’s Health Insurance Program (CHIP) is a joint federal/state program, administered by the states, that provides health insurance for qualifying children.

-Program Accountable Official: Peter Budetti, Deputy Administrator for Program Integrity, Centers for Medicare & Medicaid Services
+Program Accountable Official: Shantanu Agrawal, M.D., Deputy Administrator and Director for the Center for Program Integrity, Centers for Medicare & Medicaid Services

 Not Reported Improper Payment Rate Target more info

 Note: HHS calculated and is reporting a rolling national error rate that is based on measurements that were conducted in Fiscal Years (FYs) 2013, 2014, and 2015.

 Because CHIP payments are susceptible to improper payments, the federal government and states have a strong financial interest in ensuring that claims are paid accurately.
 HHS has developed a multi-faceted strategy to measure the national improper payment rate for CHIP, through the Payment Error Rate Measurement (PERM) program.
 CHIP’s Fee-For-Service (FFS) and managed care components are measured by federal contractors.
 In the past, states led the effort in measuring errors in eligibility.
 The program is measured using a 17-state, 3-year rotation to produce and report national program improper payment rates.
 All improper payment rate calculations for the CHIP program are based on the ratio of estimated dollars of improper payments to the estimated dollars of total payments.
 Individual state improper payment rate components are combined to calculate national component improper payment rates, and individual state CHIP program improper payment component rates are combined to calculate the national CHIP program improper payment rate.